nimble-technology/nimble-miner-public/README.md

 ./nimble-networkd keys add YOUR_WALLET_NAME --recover
 ```

-After you've entered your seed phrase and pass phrase, your wallet should now be successfully created and the output “address: nimblexxxx” is confirmation of that!
+After you've entered your seedphrase and passphrase, your wallet will be created and the output “address: nimblexxxx” is confirmation it was successful.

 # Run miner
 ## 1xGPUs